 - Sadly Snocru did not provide a way to export your recorded data.

 GPX Import Requirements

-For those who might not be as familiar, GPX files are files that have been exported from stand-alone GPS devices (like a Garmin).
+For those who might not be as familiar, GPX files are files that have been exported from stand-alone GPS devices (such as the Suunto 9 Baro, Garmin fēnix 5S Plus, Polar Vantage M, and others).
 In order to be compatible, the files must have these important items of data: latitude, longitude, altitude, and time.
 You’ll find the accuracy of the data is even better when the file includes vdop and hdop data, aka, vertical and horizontal accuracy.